mrlynn/mdbaas/README.md

 # MongoDB as a Service (MDBAAS)

-This repo was created as a demonstration for a talk given at MongoDB World 2017 by Michael Lynn
+This repo was created as a demonstration for a talk (to be) given at MongoDB World 2017 by Michael Lynn

 ## Getting Started